matross/matross/docs/task_plugins/stream_from_file.rst

 stream-from-file
 ======================================================

-Stream the contents of a file on the target machine to the given Writer locally.
+Low level task to stream the contents of a file on the target machine to the given writer locally.

 Example
 ~~~~~~~

 .. code-block:: clojure

+   {:type :stream-from-file, :src "~/.bashrc", :dest my-input-stream}

 Configuration
 ~~~~~~~~~~~~~

+``:src``

+  remote file path

+``:dest``

+  destination writer

 Resources
 ~~~~~~~~~